Tom-Sarfo/Tom-Sarfo/README.md

 ## I'm a Web Developer based in Accra

-- ⏲️I'm currently learning react with best practice in mind
+- ⏲️I'm currently learning react with best practice in mind.

-- Exploring libraries like Redux, React Router, Formik and axios
+- Exploring libraries like Redux, React Router, Formik and Axios.

-- Recently I've been working on react project Known as Kaban Board(this project is strictly vanilla react no third-party library)
+- Recently I've been working on a react project Known as Kaban Board(this project is strictly vanilla react no third-party library)

 - 📘 I love to contribute to the open-source community through writing of technical topics on [medium]([https://medium.com/](https://medium.com/@tomsarfo)https://medium.com/@tomsarfo)